franzliszt2/trackpadguard/README.md

 **Account:** username `Franz`, standard user (UID 502) **Enabled via:** `defaults write com.apple.controlcenter "NSStatusItem Visible FastUserSwitching" -bool true`

 A parallel macOS user session.
-The productivity app runs under `austinkim` (UID 501) and cannot reach into `Franz`'s session.
-Switching does not terminate the productivity app — it remains suspended in `austinkim`'s session, exactly as left.
+The productivity app runs under `User` (UID 501) and cannot reach into `Franz`'s session.
+Switching does not terminate the productivity app — it remains suspended in `User`'s session, exactly as left.
 Franz's menu bar also has Fast User Switching enabled for returning.

 **Limitations:**
 - Clipboard is not shared between sessions